Paris Theatre de la Ville Entertainment Venue

 And as of 2013, the cost of tickets ranges in price from €16 upward for a full price ticket, however, for people under the age of 30, there is a reduced rate applicable, and the starting cost is around €12 upwards, yet there are also discounts available for groups.

-When it comes to getting to the Theatre de la Ville, there are numerous different options available via the public transport system in Paris which include the Metro at the Chatelet stop on lines 1, 4, 7, 11 and 14 or the RER via the Chatelet-les-Halles stop on lines A, B or D.
+When it comes to getting to the Paris Theatre de la Ville, there are numerous different options available via the Paris public transport systems including the Metro station called the Chatelet stop that serves metro lines 1, 4, 7, 11 and 14, or the RER via the Chatelet-les-Halles stop on lines A, B or D.

-The Paris buses numbered 21, 38, 47, 58, 67, 70, 75, 81, 85 and 96 will also get you close to this theatre in Paris, and do not forget about the Batobus water bus service on the River Seine, or the tour buses that also travel close to this theatre.
+Also the Paris bus lines 21, 38, 47, 58, 67, 70, 75, 81, 85 and 96 will also get you close to this theatre in Paris, and do not forget about the Batobus water bus service on the River Seine, or the tour buses that also travel close to this theatre.
 Yet if you have your own vehicle, then the nearest car park is by the Hotel de Ville on the Rue de la Tacherie.